Toxic family dynamics

 Sever ties if necessary

 Depending on the level of toxicity, this could look very different.
 In some cases, it may just mean that you need a break from each other, and you may be able to repair the relationship down the road.
 For others, this may mean being willing to get the authorities involved.
 Remember the first priority is your safety.

 Work on yourself

 Although we cannot control how other people choose to behave, we get to choose for ourselves, and our choices can influence those around us as well.

 Don’t take it personally

 One thing that may help is to not take things personally.
 In general, people who are hurting tend to lash out and hurt those around them.
-Tina Gilbertson, a Denver-based psychotherapist and author of The Guide for Parents of Estranged Adult Children says, “Many of us walk around with unmet needs that we unconsciously place on others.
+Tina Gilbertson, a Denver-based psychotherapist and author of “Reconnecting with Your Estranged Adult Child: Practical Tips and Tools to Heal Your Relationship” says, “Many of us walk around with unmet needs that we unconsciously place on others.
 This lack of awareness of our own needs is what creates toxic behavior.”

 While this isn’t an excuse for their behavior, hopefully, some added insight helps us realize that their behavior isn’t really about you, it’s about them, so try not to take it personally.

 Regardless of your family upbringing, it is possible to live a happy, fulfilling life.
 It is also possible to break the cycle of toxic family dynamics.
 You have more power than you may realize.
 Through personal healing you can strengthen feelings of happiness, confidence, and self worth and choose to live joyfully.